zordone/toolbox/README.md

 - `npm start` - Start development in Electron with dev server.
 - `npm run make` - Build production MacOS app.
 Output: `out/Toolbox-darwin-arm64/Toolbox.app`.

-## Changing the port
+## Customizations

+If you fork this to build your own toolbox, you might want to change some things.

-- Set the new port parameter of `WebpackPlugin` in `forge.config.ts`.
+- Change the port: Set the `port` parameter of the `WebpackPlugin` in `forge.config.ts`.

-## Changing the icon

-- Put the new icon to `_work/icon.png` in 1024x1024 resolution, then `npm run generate-app-icon`.
+- Change the icon: Replace `_work/icon.png` with the new icon, in 1024x1024 resolution, then `npm run generate-app-icon`.

-## Changing the CSP policy

-- If you need to change the default CSP policy, see `devContentSecurityPolicy` in `forge.config.ts`.
+- Change the CSP policy: Set `devContentSecurityPolicy` in `forge.config.ts`.

 ## Screenshots